craftercms/docs/source/system-administrators/activities/clustering/studio-clustering-two-nodes-with-arbiter.rst

 * At least 3 servers running Linux (Remember that Studio's cluster runs only in Linux)
 * Enterprise version of Crafter CMS
-* If using an enterprise Crafter CMS installed from a binary download, ``Git`` is required by Crafter CMS and may need to be installed if not already installed in the server.
+* If using an enterprise Crafter CMS installed from a binary archive, ``Git`` is required by Crafter CMS and may need to be installed if not already installed in the server.
 * Studio's clustering requires the ``libssl1.0.0`` (or ``libssl1.0.2``) shared library.
   Some Linux distros does not come with the library pre-installed and may need to be installed.